 Rebecca is a PSA Master Rated Coach in Moves in the Field, Group and Synchronized Team skating and holds a PSA Level V Ranking.
-Rebecca is the Second Vice President of the PSA and is currently a Full Staff Member at The Skating Club of Boston.
-She has coached various levels of Synchronized skating teams and Theatre On Ice Teams which have qualified and medalled at U.S. Synchronized Skating Championships and U.S. National Theatre On Ice Championships and have been selected for international competitions.
+Rebecca is the First Vice President of the PSA and is currently a Staff Coach at The Skating Club of Boston.
+She has coached various levels of Synchronized skating teams and Theatre On Ice Teams which have qualified and medalled at U.S. Synchronized Skating Championships and U.S. National Theatre On Ice Championships and international competitions.
 Furthermore, she is the Director of the Boston Common Frog Pond campus for The Skating Club of Boston Skating Academy.
 With over 30 years of coaching experience, she has specializations in group and Synchro teams that enhance our program.
 Rebecca leads our Coaching Team as the Director of Program Development and Head Program Coach focusing on program growth, development and experience across all levels and disciplines.

 Tracey Seliga O’Brien | Assistant Coaching Director, TOI of Boston